Some writing systems are thriving, some are extinct, some are newly created, some seem to be falling into disuse.

 One language and its alphabet defy all these categories.
 Two thousand years ago it was the mother tongue of as many as a million people, but by the end of the nineteenth century it had dwindled to the point where it was used by only four families.
 Yet it has survived defiantly, like a desert plant.
 It is Samaritan.

 The Samaritan family tree is very old, and has deep roots.
 Perhaps the first writing system to see widespread usage around the Mediterranean was the Phoenician alphabet, the script of a great trading empire.
-Phoenician was adopted (and adapted) by the Ancient Greeks, and as such is the ancestor of the Latin alphabet in which this Atlas is typed.
+Phoenician was adopted (and adapted) by the Ancient Greeks, and as such, is ultimately the ancestor of the Latin alphabet used for the words in this atlas.
 Another variant, perhaps 3,000 years old, has been dubbed the “Paleo-Hebrew” alphabet.
 But while the Jews migrated to writing with the Aramaic alphabet (the second great international script) around 2,500 years ago, their neighbors the Samaritans did not.

 One theory is that the destruction of the First Temple and the exile of educated Hebrew speakers to Babylon led to Hebrew commingling with Babylonian; another suggests that when they returned to Judah they found it a Persian province where Aramaic was the official script.
 The Samaritans, having suffered no such exile, regard themselves as the true descendants of the sons of Israel, and their alphabet as the ancestral Hebrew script — a contentious position, given the power of writing as an iconic system.